 MTV will livestream Sunday's Manchester benefit concert

-LOS ANGELES (AP) — MTV says it will broadcast live online Ariana Grande’s “One Love Manchester” benefit concert aimed at helping victims of the May 22 suicide attack at the pop star’s concert.
+LOS ANGELES (AP) — MTV will broadcast live online Ariana Grande’s “One Love Manchester” benefit concert aimed at helping victims of the May 22 suicide attack at the pop star’s concert.

-The network said Saturday the livestream will be carried at the website www.onelovemanchester.mtv.com .
+The livestream will be carried at the website www.onelovemanchester.mtv.com , the network said Saturday.

 Grande will be joined by the Black Eyed Peas, Robbie Williams, Justin Bieber, Katy Perry, Miley Cyrus, Coldplay and other stars.